Señorita Panamá: Miss Earth Panamá

 Physical Modelos agency, which owned the Miss Asia Pacific license since the 1990s,was awarded the franchise from 2002 to 2007 when Carousel Productions changed the name of their event.
 Tania Hyman's Models and Talents acquired the franchise in 2001 and reacquired it for 2008 to 2014.
 From 2015 to 2018, the franchise was acquired by Señorita Panamá.
 From 2019 to 2020, the franchise is property of Miss Earth Panamá pageant under the direction of Diana Lemos Lee.
 In 2021 the franchise is acquired by Marlon Polo.
-In 2022 Panameña Universal org. acquired the franchise.
+From 2022 to 2023 Panameña Universal org. acquired the franchise.

+Miss Balboa, Panama Canal Zone / Miss Panama Canal Zone America

+In 1925, at that year's Miss America pageant, a contestant represented Balboa in the Panama Canal Zone at the pageant.
+The Panama Canal Zone was directly administered by the United States and was thus considered US soil, thus allowing the contestant to compete.